 Traditionally Royal Avenue Gardens was filled with Victorian style flower beds using plants raised by the gardeners in the community greenhouse.

-The most recent new development by DGP is the English Cottage Garden, along the edges of one of the lawns.
+The most recent new development by DGP, in 2016, was the English Cottage Garden, along the edges of one of the lawns.
 The site was cleared with the help of Naval College cadets, and planted by DGP volunteers.
-After a good first season in Summer 2016 it is becoming well established.

 A good example of traditional and new approaches is ‘prairie planting’ using a variety of grasses.
 They form a lovely border, moving gracefully with the wind, while seasonal annuals add splashes of colour.
 The rockeries had also been planted with seasonal colourful displays such as rock roses.